Michael-F-Bryan/rust-ffi-guide/src/objects/index.md

 ## A Note On Destructors

+Something to be wary about is the use of destructors.
+Many types use `Drop` (or their language's equivalent) in order to clean up resources.
+As a rule of thumb, each complex type `foo` should have a `foo_free()` function which is used to destroy the object and call this destructor.

+There is no guarantee that a library will use the same memory allocator as the rest of the application.
+For example, what happens if C (using the system `malloc`) tries to free memory allocated by Rust (which might link to `jemalloc`)?

+In the best case scenario, `malloc` may be smart enough to notice it doesn't own the memory and silently ignore it (leaking memory).
+The next best scenario is to get some sort of segfault or abort, otherwise we risk messing up the allocator's internal bookkeeping or leaving the application in an inconsistent state (i.e. FUBAR).

+The practice of always defining a `*_free()` function fixes both of these problems by ensuring an object is always freed by the language which created it.

 ## Exercises for the Reader

 To get a better understanding of what's happening, you may want to do the